Hana-bi: Reception

 Although it was not a big success financially, Hana-bi received critical acclaim and won the Golden Lion award at the 54th Venice International Film Festival and numerous other accolades.
 Kitano himself said it was not until he won the Golden Lion that he was accepted as a serious director in his native Japan; his prior films had been looked at as just the hobby of a famous comedian.

 It also won the Grand Prix of the Belgian Syndicate of Cinema Critics.

-Review aggregator Rotten Tomatoes reports that 95% of 20 critics have given the film a positive review, with a rating average of 8.3 out of 10.
+Review aggregator Rotten Tomatoes reports that 96% of 24 critics have given the film a positive review, with a rating average of 8.4 out of 10.
+Metacritic assigned the film a weighted average score of 83 out of 100, based on 17 critics, indicating "universal acclaim".
 American film critic Roger Ebert rated it three stars out of four, citing its unusual approach toward serenity and brutality, calling it "a Charles Bronson Death Wish movie so drained of story, cliché, convention and plot that nothing is left, except pure form and impulse."
 Jaime N. Christley of Slant Magazine gave the film a perfect four star rating.
 David Stratton of The Movie Show called Hana-bi "an unclassifiable film" and "quite extraordinary," with co-host Margaret Pomeranz stating "I was ultimately so moved by it.
 It did what cinema is meant to do, for me anyway, and that's take me on a journey that is mine, that ultimately ends up inside me, in my heart."
 Stratton concluded that Hana-bi is "hard to describe to audiences, but all I can say is: Go and see it.
 It's great."
 The duo both awarded the film five stars out of five.

+Legacy

 The film is included in the book 1001 Movies You Must See Before You Die.
-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.